-No. of Special Survey Structural members to be measured DLWL - DLWL - BWL - BWL - BWL (3) (3) (3) within the cargo length area, each deck plate outside line of cargo hatch openings (2) Special Survey (1) Suspect areas No. 4 (2) Within the cargo length, each deck plate outside line of cargo hatch openings and Subsequent (3) Within the cargo length, three transverse sections, one in the amid ship area, outside line of cargo hatch openings (4) Within the cargo length, each bottom plates (5) All wind and water strakes, full length (6) Measurement for, general assessment and recording of corrosion pattern, of those structural members subject to Close-up Survey (7) See Ch 3, 201.
-1 (3) of the Rules and Annex 1-5, Table 9 of the Guidance for additional thickness measurement guidelines applicable to the vertically corrugated transverse watertight bulkhead between cargo hold Nos.
+T No. of Special Survey Structural members to be measured Special (1) Suspect areas Survey No. 4 (2) Within the cargo length, each deck plate outside line of cargo hatch openings and (3) Within the cargo length, three transverse sections, one in the amid ship area, outside Subsequent (2024) line of cargo hatch openings (2024) (4) Within the cargo length, each bottom plates (5) All wind and water strakes, full length (6) Measurement for, general assessment and recording of corrosion pattern, of those structural members subject to Close-up Survey (7) See Ch 3 , 201 .
+1 (3) of the Rules and Annex 1-5 , Table 9 of the Guidance for additional thickness measurement guidelines applicable to the vertically corrugated transverse watertight bulkhead between cargo hold Nos.
 1 and 2 on ships subject to compliance with IACS URs S19 and S23 (8) See Ch 3, 201.
-1 (4) of the Rules, Pt 7, Ch 3, Sec 17 of the Rules and the separate requirements specified by the Society for additional thickness measurement guidelines applicable to the side shell frames and brackets on ships subject to compliance with IACS UR S31 (NOTES) : Thickness gaugings for deck plates : Thickness gaugings for side shell plates : : Thickness gaugings for the transverse section(applied for plates only) Thickness gaugings for the transverse section(including longitudinal members, for transversely framed vessels including adjacent frames and their end connections in way of transverse sections)
+1 (4) of the Rules, Pt 7, Ch 3, Sec 17 of the Rules and the separate requirements specified by the Society for additional thickness measurement guidelines applicable to the side shell frames and brackets on ships subject to compliance with IACS UR S31 (NOTES) : Thickness gaugings for deck plates : Thickness gaugings for side shell plates : Thickness gaugings for the transverse section(applied for plates only) ////// / Thickness gaugings for the transverse section(including longitudinal members, for trans- versely framed vessels including adjacent frames and their end connections in way of transverse sections)